 \subsection{Effect of the Compression Method}

-In Table~\ref{tab:effect-of-compression-on-siglip-and-radio}, we report benchmark results for SigLIP-400m and RADIO-AMP-H using different token compression methods.
+In Table~\ref{tab:effect-of-compression-on-siglip-and-radio}, we report benchmark results for SigLIP-400m and RADIOv2.5-H using different token compression methods.
 The same MN-Minitron-8B LLM, training data, and hyperparameters are used across all configurations.
 The results show no improvement when applying Token Merging to SigLIP.
-RADIO-AMP-H, on the other hand, demonstrates significant improvement with Token Merging, and increasing the token count from 256 to 512 provides a modest additional gain.
+RADIOv2.5-H, on the other hand, demonstrates significant improvement with Token Merging, and increasing the token count from 256 to 512 provides a modest additional gain.